-All students are required to train in the PSC across their 2nd to 5th years in the program.
+All students are required to train in the PSC across their 2nd to 5th years in the major.

-During their first year in the program, students are typically trained on applied assessment skills within Psychological Assessment (CLP 6438) and Grad Seminar in Clinical Psychology (CLP 7379): Evidence Based Assessment, taken in the second semester of the first year.
-In addition, they will engage in limited supervised hands-on training with clients during the summer after their first year to prepare them for work with clients.
+During their first year in the major, students are trained on applied assessment skills as part of the Assessment sequence of courses - CLP 6438: Psychological Assessment: Theory and Research and CLP 7379: Grad Seminar in Clinical Psychology (Evidence-Based Assessment).
+In addition, students engage in limited supervised hands-on training with clients during the summer after their first year to prepare them for work with clients.
 Thus, students should expect to be around for most of the summer.

-During the Fall of their second year (first year of training at the PSC), students will enroll in Clinical Psychology Interventions (CLP 7188) and Practicum and Internship in Clin Psych (PSY 6946): Clinical Skills for Psychological Intervention, taught by the director of the clinic (in addition to registering for one credit of clinical practicum with their direct clinical supervisor-see below).
+During the Fall of their second year (first year of training at the PSC), students will enroll in two Intervention-focused courses: CLP 7188: Clinical Psychology Interventions-Theory and Research and PSY 6946: Practicum and Internship in Clinical Psychology (Clinical Skills for Psychological Intervention):.
+The latter is taught by the director of the clinic.
 During this year, students will be required to complete 4 assessment cases and maintain an additional caseload of 3 therapy cases at a time.
 Second year students will receive their clinical training at the PSC (and in research labs if applicable) and not at externship/placement sites.

-In years 3-5 in the program, a case-load of two clients is required, across assessment or therapy.
+In years 3-5 in the major, a case-load of two clients is required, across assessment or therapy.

 For each Fall and Spring semester, students in any supervision group must register for at least one credit of Clinical Practicum (PSY 6946) for that supervision group.
 Thus, if a student is in two supervision groups, he/she must sign up for supervision under each of the supervisors separately.
 All supervisors, including adjunct faculty, should have their own section of PSY 6946.
-Note that these sections are typically closed to students who are not enrolled in the USF clinical psychology program.
+Note that these sections are closed to students who are not enrolled in the USF clinical psychology major.
 Clinical practicum hours (PSY 6946) from supervision groups are graded on a Pass/Fail basis.
 If the student initially does not pass the practicum training for that semester due to falling below expectations, an "I" will be entered for the grade.
 The supervisor will communicate in writing what the student must do to earn a grade of "Pass" and the student will have one semester to complete those tasks or goals.
-The supervisor should coordinate with the director of the clinic during this process.
+The supervisor should coordinate with the director of the clinic, DCT, and major professor during this process.